 9. Not Disclosing AI Use to Candidates

-The candidate data is clear too.
-Gartner found 25% of candidates lose trust in an employer that uses AI without saying so, and 66% of U.S. adults report hesitancy to apply for jobs where AI decides.
-This is almost certainly a significant driver of the 74-to-51 offer acceptance collapse.
+And 66% of U.S. adults report hesitancy to apply for positions where AI decides.
+Non-disclosure is almost certainly a significant driver of the 74-to-51 offer acceptance collapse.

 The fix.
 Add a plain-language AI disclosure to every job application flow.
-The wording doesn’t have to be legalese.
+Wording doesn’t have to be legalese.
 Something like: “We use AI to help match applications to this role.
 A human reviewer makes all final decisions.
 You can request a human-only review on the next page.”
-Candidates who understand the AI use are more likely to accept offers from companies that explain it clearly, not less.
+Applicants who understand how AI is used are more likely to accept offers from companies that explain it clearly, not less.

 10. Ignoring AI-Generated Candidate Fraud

-The threat vector is now broader than fake resumes.
-Deepfaked video interviews, AI-generated portfolio samples, LLM-rewritten cover letters at scale.
-And, on the tools side, OWASP ranks prompt injection as the number one LLM security vulnerability, with HackerOne reporting a 540% surge in injection attempts in 2025.
+Beyond fake resumes, the threat vector has expanded: deepfaked video interviews, AI-generated portfolio samples, LLM-rewritten cover letters at scale.
+On the tools side, OWASP ranks prompt injection as the number one LLM security vulnerability, with HackerOne reporting a 540% surge in injection attempts in 2025.
 AI screening chatbots are a target.
 Our coverage of AI deepfake interviews has the detection playbook.

 The fix.
 Verify claimed experience with work samples and live challenges, not just AI-screened resumes and recorded video.
 Add liveness checks to video interviews.
 Treat remote-only roles with elevated scrutiny.
-And on the security side, treat any LLM-powered screener as a system that accepts untrusted input, because that is exactly what it is.
-For sourcing teams that use autonomous AI recruiting agents, the bar is higher: agents executing actions on your behalf need guardrails that assume bad actors will try to inject prompts into candidate responses.
+On the security side, treat any LLM-powered screener as a system that accepts untrusted input.
+For sourcing teams that use autonomous AI recruiting agents, the bar is higher: agents executing actions on your behalf need guardrails that assume bad actors will try to inject prompts into applicant responses.

 What Pin Does Differently

-The specifics: Pin scans 850M+ candidate profiles drawn from LinkedIn, GitHub, Stack Overflow, patents, publications, and the open web, not a single network.
-Scoring is explainable at the candidate level, so recruiters can see why a match is a 9/10 or a 4/10 and override where the data misses context.
+Pin scans 850M+ applicant profiles drawn from LinkedIn, GitHub, Stack Overflow, patents, publications, and the open web - not a single network.
+Scoring is explainable at the individual level, so recruiters see why a match is a 9/10 or a 4/10 and override where the data misses context.
 Outreach is signal-based personalization.
 That approach is why Pin averages 5x higher reply rates than the generic benchmark, and why Nick Poloni of Cascadia Search Group closed $1M in billings in his first four months on the platform, solo.
-The platform is SOC 2 Type 2 certified.
+SOC 2 Type 2 certified.
 Human-in-the-loop is a default, not an afterthought.
-These are the AI recruiting mistakes from the article above, deliberately inverted.
+Each of the ten errors above, deliberately inverted.

 Frequently Asked Questions